2018CS303/assignments-vibhavagarwal5/README.md

 # Assignments
-This repository contains the description about of each assignments that will be given as course work.
+This branch contains the User story assignment.